MinecraftCapes/minecraft-skin-viewer/README.md

 ```

 ### Customisation
-You can flip the user, enable the elytra or give their cape a glint (coming soon) with the below
+You can flip the user, enable the elytra or give their cape a glint with the below
 ```js
 this.minecraftSkinViewer.setElytra(true)
 this.minecraftSkinViewer.setDinnerbone(true)